 Codemaster's Operation Flashpoint: Dragon Rising and Red River feature the following tropes:

 - Actionized Sequel: The Dragon Rising/Red River development team have stated in interviews that their goal was to take the core concept of Flashpoint and produce their own more mainstream, more accessible product in the form of an open-world shooter game rather than a straight "hard simulation" like ARMA.
-The end product is more streamlined, has less downtime between firefights, and is somewhat more forgiving in terms of difficulty, with a similar feel to games like Stalker: Shadow of Chernobyl (although this still makes the gameplay much more unforgiving than any other shooter aside from hardcore sims like ARMA).
+The end product is more streamlined, has less downtime between firefights, and is somewhat more forgiving in terms of difficulty, with a similar feel to games like S.T.A.L.K.E.R.: Shadow of Chernobyl (although this still makes the gameplay much more unforgiving than any other shooter aside from hardcore sims like ARMA).
+Red River in particular has been even more actionized than Dragon Rising, being even closer to a mainstream shooter.

 - Awesome Personnel Carrier: The AAVP-7A1 and LAV-25 for the Americans.
 The Type 89, Type 92, Type 95, and the ZBD for the Chinese.